egallego/laliga_scraping/README.md

 CREATE TABLE results
 (
   "id" SERIAL PRIMARY KEY,
-  "temporada" text NOT NULL,
+  "season" text NOT NULL,
-  "competicio" text NOT NULL,
+  "competition" text NOT NULL,
-  "data" timestamp NOT NULL,
+  "date" timestamp NOT NULL,
-  "jornada" integer NOT NULL,
+  "round" integer NOT NULL,
   "local" text NOT NULL,
   "visitant" text NOT NULL,
   "resultat" character(1) NOT NULL,